Haim Ramon: Histadrut chairmanship

 In 1994, Ramon split from the Labor Party to form a list called "New Life in the Histadrut" together with Amir Peretz.
 In the subsequent Histadrut elections he beat the Labor faction which had controlled the Histadrut since its founding.
 He proceeded to privatize most of the Histadrut-owned companies.
 As a result, the National Health Insurance Law was approved during his term of office.
-Based on recommendations of the Shoshana Netanyahu Commission from 1990 which undertook an exhaustive review of the health care system in Israel in the late 1980s, the law went into effect on 1 January 1995.
+Based on recommendations of the Shoshana Netanyahu Commission from 1990 which undertook an exhaustive review of the healthcare system in Israel in the late 1980s, the law went into effect on 1 January 1995.

 Before the law was passed, health insurance was optional.
 Even so, 96% of the population was insured.
 Nevertheless, the law revolutionized the healthcare sector in Israel by streamlining the management, delivery and public financing of medical services in the country and guaranteeing minimum coverage levels to all citizens.

 Return to government

 Ramon returned to government after Rabin's assassination, serving as Minister of Internal Affairs under Shimon Peres from 1995 to 1996, when Labor lost power.